 Truthfully, no one can be sure what is stocked at home.

 We remember about it when it is too late.
-That is unless we have a complete groceries and pantry inventory to keep track of our household consumables.
-By inventory, we mean a list of all perisable items, plus their expiry dates.
+That is unless we have complete groceries and pantry inventory to keep track of our household consumables.
+By inventory, we mean a list of all perishable items, plus their expiry dates.

 Sounds great to have one, doesn’t it?
 But even if we think we are conscientious housekeepers, we can never remember all the items in our fridge and pantry.
 It’s not because of a lack of cognitive powers, there’s just a lot of stuff in those cupboards and fridge shelves.